 Cardamom Cognac Apple Cake

-Come fall, I always look forward to baking with apples, this cardamom cognac apple cake is my go-to when it comes to weekend baking.
-This cake is simple, moist, almost bread pudding like, and not overly sweet.
-It is delicious!*Reprinted with permission from Cook Beautiful by Athena Calderone.
+My go-to cake when it comes to fall weekend baking.
+This cake is simple, moist, pudding-like, and not overly sweet...so delicious!*Reprinted with permission from Cook Beautiful by Athena Calderone.

 Servings: 10 servings